-- 5 1.
-The morning mist brought in the smell of the ocean. - 2.
-We were very nervous, so we called the police. - 3.
-I had never felt such happiness. - 4.
-The dates were sticky and sweet, and they were delicious with the hot, bitter tea. - 5.
-I felt a sharp pain in my ankle, and I recognized the sting of a jellyfish. - 6.
-We could hear the roar of the waterfall long before we actually saw it. - 7.
-She was so angry when she heard the news that she threw her book across the room. - 8.
-The soaked hikers looked up to see two beautiful rainbows spread across the desert sky. - 9.
-We could barely sit still as we waited to hear the name of the winner. - 10.
-The kitchen had the wonderful smell of freshly brewed coffee.
+Write E n next to the sentences that have emotional details.
+5 1.
+The morning mist brought in the smell of the ocean.
+2. We were very nervous, so we called the police.
+3. I had never felt such happiness.
+4. The dates were sticky and sweet, and they were delicious with the hot, bitter tea.
+5. I felt a sharp pain in my ankle, and I recognized the sting of a jellyfish.
+6. We could hear the roar of the waterfall long before we actually saw it.
+7. She was so angry when she heard the news that she threw her book across 8. the room.
+The soaked hikers looked up to see two beautiful rainbows spread across the desert sky.
+9. We could barely sit still as we waited to hear the name of the winner.
+0. The kitchen had the wonderful smell of freshly brewed coffee.